JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

 - Incomplete deployment.[^10]

 All of these issues appear in the most widely used operating systems today.
-When you enumerate the list its pretty surprising that end users put up with these difficulties.
+When you enumerate the list it's pretty surprising that end users put up with these difficulties.
 In fact Dolstra comments that the system that comes closest to correct deployment is not actually a classical deployment system but "developer side" Software Configuration Management tools which are basically